 The start time

 We kicked things off at 12pm on a Sunday, because we worked out that was the time that suited the little one’s routine the best.
 What we didn’t work out, however, was that a lot of the shops we needed to visit at the last minute only opened at 11am on a Sunday.
 Moral of the story?
-If you want to avoid a stress headache and stinging chest pains, schedule your pride and joy’s festivities to begin at least three hours after the shops have opened.
+If you want to avoid a stress headache and stinging chest pains, schedule your pride and joy’s 1st birthday party to begin at least three hours after the shops have opened.